rustybird/qubes-app-split-browser/README.md

 2. Copy `vm/` into your persistent VM and run `sudo make PREFIX=/usr/local install-persist`, or copy it into its TemplateVM (e.g. fedora-xx) and run `sudo make install-persist`.
 Also install the `dmenu oathtool pwgen` packages in the TemplateVM.

 3. Copy `vm/` into your "template for DisposableVMs" (e.g. whonix-ws-xx-dvm) and run `sudo make PREFIX=/usr/local install-disp`, or copy it into its TemplateVM (e.g. whonix-ws-xx) and run `sudo make install-disp`.
 Also install the `xdotool` package in the TemplateVM.
+Ensure that an extracted Tor Browser is available in `~/.tb/tor-browser/` (containing `Browser/` and `start-tor-browser.desktop`), e.g. by running the Tor Browser Downloader `update-torbrowser` in whonix-ws-xx.

 4. You can enable the Split Browser application launcher shortcuts for your persistent VM as usual through the Applications tab in Qube Settings, or alternatively run `split-browser -h` in a terminal to see the help message.